Orangeville, Ontario: History and naming

-History and Naming

-In 1863, Orangeville was named after Orange Lawrence, a businessman born in Connecticut in 1796 who owned several mills in the village.
+In December 1863 Orangeville was incorporated as a village.
+Orangeville was named after Orange Lawrence, a businessman born in Connecticut in 1796 who owned several mills in the village.
 As a young man, he moved to Canada and settled in Halton County.
 During Mackenzie's rebellion in 1837, he was a captain in the militia.
 Lawrence purchased the land that became Orangeville from Robert Hughson.
-He settled in the area in 1844 and established a mille.
+He settled in the area in 1844 and established a mill.
 The post office dates from 1851.
 Orange Lawrence died by suicide December 15, 1861.
 In 1873, the Act of Incorporation was passed and Orangeville was given town status on January 1, 1874.
 The public library, located at Broadway and Mill Street, was completed in 1908.
 Andrew Carnegie, well-known businessman and philanthropist, provided financial assistance for its construction.